 So, what questions should you ask a current coffee stand owner anyway?

-There is no “right list” of questions that you should ask when buying a coffee stand.
+There is no “right list” of questions that you should ask when you buy a coffee stand.
 Each coffee stand that comes on the market is different – and each has its own potential unique benefits and liabilities.
 However, with that said, there may be a few general questions that you should have the answers to, before you even get close to taking out your checkbook.

 Have you ever learned something the hard way?
-Perhaps the “hard way” actually cost you a lot of money, heartache, or worse … the costs can lead to being emotional, physically, or financially injured.
+Perhaps the “hard way” actually cost you a lot of money, heartache, or worse … the costs can lead to being emotionally, physically, or financially injured.

 Could the expensive lesson have been avoided by asking a simple question or a series of questions?

 In many cases, the answers you need to succeed are all around us.

 The problem is that we never ask the question that could give us the answers we need.
 Asking the right questions until you are satisfied will help you avoid potentially devastating business losses.